- ICC VATICAN PROSECUTION

 Al Shimari v.
 CACI is a federal lawsuit brought by four Iraqi torture victims against private US-based contractor CACI International Inc., and CACI Premier Technology, Inc. It asserts that CACI participated directly and through a conspiracy in war crimes, including torture, and other illegal conduct while it was providing interrogation services at the notorious Abu Ghraib prison in Iraq.

 Plaintiffs' Notice of Appeal was filed with the Fourth Circuit on July 24, 2013.
 Plaintiffs' Opening Appeal Brief was filed on October, 29th and CACI filed its brief on December 2, 2013.
-Plaintiffs reply brief is due on December 16, 2013.
-Oral argument before a panel of the Fourth Circuit Court of Appeals is scheduled for March 18, 2014 at 9:30am in Richmond, Virginia.
+Plaintiffs reply brief was filed on December 16, 2013.
+Oral argument before a panel of the Fourth Circuit Court of Appeals (Judges Keenan, Floyd and Cogburn) was heard on March 18, 2014.

 CACI’s motion to dismiss was denied in part on March 18, 2009.